Mercury Migration FAQ

 I am still on the 2017 CLAS Emily theme.
 When will the migration begin?

 Migrations for “Emily” sites are being prioritized based on site traffic.
-Main units (departments, centers, and programs) still on Emily will be migrated in the spring of 2026.
-Other websites (labs, working groups, etc.) will be migrated after the main units are completed.
+Main units (departments, centers, and programs) have been migrated during spring 2026.
+Other websites (labs, working groups, etc.) will be migrated during or after summer 2026, with everyone being migrated by October 2026.

 How long will migration take?